- Home Page

 The Space Coast Transportation Planning Organization and the City of West Melbourne hosted virtual public meetings to discuss the Minton Road Corridor Study.
 Citizens had the opportunity to explore the project, get more information and provide feedback via a website.
 The project was then submitted to City Council and is now referenced by the TPO in their long range planning documents.
 As the road improvements to keep 4-lanes but add bicycle and wide sidewalks could cost over $13M, the county does not have this project on their capital improvements plans.

 The city has proceeded with the studies and is obtaining permits for the Doherty Drive extension.
-This project may or may not move forward.
-There is finally some discussion about potential commercial uses at the corner of Heritage Oaks Boulevard and Minton Road next to the new Heritage Pointe subdivision.
+This project will not move forward per City Council's decision.
+The earthwork at the corner of Heritage Oaks Boulevard and Minton Road next to the new Heritage Pointe subdivision is just to prepare the commercial lots but a tenant has not been identified yet.